Rick Simpson created the method and the recipe for making super-concentrated cannabis oil he claims treated his own skin cancer.

 Rick Simpson Gets Cancer

-A while later, Simpson found three small, off-colored bumps on his arm.
+A while later, Simpson found three small, off-colored, bumps on his arm.
 He suspected the worst.
 A consultation with his physician confirmed that he had skin cancer.
 Yet again, the doc was against using cannabis as treatment.
 Rick’s mind, however, was already made up.

 He began to pour through all scientific literature regarding present and traditional treatments for cancer.
 In the meantime, he continued to take cannabis.

 Just a short while later, the bumps disappeared and Rick’s doctor cleared him of skin cancer.
-When Rick told him how he’d been healed, the physician wasn’t convinced.
+When Rick told him how he felt he’d been healed, the physician wasn’t convinced.
 It was then that Rick realized that if other people were going to benefit from cannabis, he’d have to spread the word himself.

 The Birth of RSO

-After ridding himself of cancer and the aches and pains of his hospital fall, Simpson dedicated his life (and his back yard) to cannabis.
+Simpson dedicated his life (and his back yard) to cannabis.
 He began to cultivate cannabis plants and produce oil from the yield.

 His process was a simple DIY procedure that he perfected from traditional techniques used by medical pot forefathers like Dr. William Brooke O’Shaughnessy.
 Rick Simpson’s outspoken nature, dedication to the cause, and free giveaways of his cannabis oil naturally led people to start calling the concoction “Rick Simpson Oil”, or RSO for short.